 Vermont’s Grand List, or properties, described here by type of use.
-The share belonging to residential uses has gone up by 1% over last year, the second year of low level gain after lost value or flattening out.
-Seasonal properties are down from 5% to 4% of the overall grand list.
-Commercial and industrial uses remain at 14% of the grand list.
+The share belonging to residential uses has dropped by 1% over last year, returning to 2014 levels.
+Commercial and industrial property percentage rose to 15% (a 1% rise over 2015).
+Seasonal properties, Utilities, and Farm/Forest/Misc each retained a respective 4% of the grand list.

-The total “Unequalized” Listed Value (LV) – Property Values – statewide went up by 1.4% from 2014-2015.
+The total “Unequalized” Listed Value (LV) – Property Values – statewide went up by a modest 0.6% between 2015 and 2016 (rose 1.4% from 2014 to 2015).
 Two major factors contribute to growth in the grand list; new construction and reappraisals (which may result from property improvements or market gains).
 However other policy factors determine a property’s contribution to ELV as well.

 Source: Bureau of Economic Analysis